How to Make a Website for a Startup Business

 What is a startup website?

 A startup website is a website created to inform customers, promote the company, and increase brand awareness.
+For some effective examples, check out our list of the best startup websites to inspire entrepreneurs.

 What makes a good startup website?